acai-consulting/terraform-aws-acf-org-cloudtrail/README.md

 [![Terraform Version][terraform-version-shield]][terraform-version-url]

 <!-- DESCRIPTION -->
-Deploy the AWS Organization CloudTrail
+This module will deploy the AWS Organization CloudTrail and the S3 bucket to store the logs encrypted with a KMS CMK.
+Optionally the CloudTrail Logs can be stored in a CloudWatch LogGroup in the CloudTrail Admin Account.

 <!-- ARCHITECTURE -->